Deformation Quantization for Actions of K\"ahlerian Lie Groups: Symbol spaces

 \quad

 Let $C_b(G,\CE)$ be the Fr\'echet space of $\CE$-valued continuous and bounded functions on $G$.
-The topology we consider on the latter is the one associated to the semi-norms $\|F\|_{j,\infty}:=\sup_{g\in G}\|F(g)\|_j$, $j\in\N$.
+The topology we consider on the latter is the one associated to the semi-norms $\|F\|_{j}:=\sup_{g\in G}\|F(g)\|_j$, $j\in\N$.
 This space carries an action of $G$ by right-translations.
 This action is of course isometric but not necessarily strongly continuous.
 Consider therefore its closed subspace $C_{ru}(G, \CE)$ constituted by the right-uniformly continuous functions.
-The results we establish in the next lemma are essentially standard.